thosgood/this-weeks-finds/markdown/201-250/week246.md

 ![](trouble_with_physics.gif){width="122"}
 :::

-I won\'t \"review\" these books.
-I\'ll just talk about some points they raise - in a very nontechnical way.
+I won't "review" these books.
+I'll just talk about some points they raise - in a very nontechnical way.

 Their importance is that they explain the problems of string theory to the large audience of people who get their news about fundamental physics from magazines and popular books.
-Experts were already aware of these problems, but in the popular media there\'s always been a lot of hype, which painted a much rosier picture.
-So, casual observers must have gotten the impression that physics was always on the brink of a Theory of Everything\... but mysteriously never reaching it.
+Experts were already aware of these problems, but in the popular media there's always been a lot of hype, which painted a much rosier picture.
+So, casual observers must have gotten the impression that physics was always on the brink of a Theory of Everything... but mysteriously never reaching it.
 These books correct that impression.

-In fact, string theory still hasn\'t reached the stage of making any firm predictions.
+In fact, string theory still hasn't reached the stage of making any firm predictions.
 For the last few decades, astrophysicists have been making amazing discoveries in fundamental physics: dark matter, dark energy, neutrino oscillations, maybe even cosmic inflation in the very